-The Roosevelt Warm Springs (RWS)Vocational Rehabilitation program has been assisting individuals with disability prepare for employment for over 40 years.
+The Roosevelt Warm Springs (RWS)Vocational Rehabilitation program has been assisting individuals with disability prepare for employment for 50 years.
 Utilizing a multi-disciplinary model of service delivery and the RWS Discovery process, individualized vocational rehabilitation plans are developed to insure that the unique strengths of students are built upon to maximize their vocational readiness and personal growth.
 Multi-disciplinary team members include Certified Vocational Rehabilitation Counselors, Employment Specialists, Daily Living Skills Instructors, Academic Teachers, Behavioral Specialists and Health Management staff.
 Additional team members may also include Vocational Assessment Specialists, Physical Therapists, Occupational Therapists, Recreation Therapists and other specialists at Roosevelt Warm Springs.
 Medical, neuropsychological, psychological and psychiatric consultations are also available to students as part of vocational rehabilitation services.

 Individualized rehabilitation plans provide students an opportunity to develop skills and experiences to reach their unique goals and build upon interests in a residential setting much like a college environment.
 Curriculum areas include daily living skills, self-determination and interpersonal skills, employability skills, academic education, health education and recreation and fitness.
 Vocational curriculum and work experiences are provided in the following areas:

 - Computer Technology

 RWS is committed to providing innovative technical skills training to prepare individuals with disability for employment and rewarding careers.
 Campus and off-campus work sites are utilized for practicum and internship experiences and the Employment Development Services program is CARF accredited.